Will AI Replace Museum Curators? The Catalog Is Digital, But the Eye for Art Is Not

 20%.
 That is the automation rate for designing and organizing exhibitions — the task that defines what a museum curator actually is.
 After all the hype about AI replacing creative professionals, it turns out that deciding which Vermeer belongs next to which Rembrandt, and why that juxtaposition tells a story about 17th-century Dutch society, is not something a model can figure out.

 Museum curators are one of the most AI-resilient professions in the cultural sector.
-The data explains why.
+The data explains why — and the explanation goes deeper than "AI cannot do art."
+It reaches into how museums actually function as institutions, and into what curatorial judgment really is.

 Modest Exposure, Strong Human Core

 Museum curators show 35% overall AI exposure with just a 24% automation risk as of 2025.
 [Fact] These are remarkably low numbers for a knowledge-work profession.
 For context, the average office worker faces exposure above 50%.
-Curators are well below that threshold.
+Curators are well below that threshold, and the structural reasons matter.

 Designing and organizing exhibitions stays at just 20%.
 [Fact] Exhibition design is a deeply embodied practice.
 It involves understanding how visitors physically move through space, how lighting affects emotional response, how the sequence of objects builds a narrative, and how the same painting can tell a completely different story depending on what hangs beside it.
 This is curatorial judgment, and it is profoundly human.